RP Check

 §00 — Sources

-Every claim on every medication page links back to one of the sources below.
-They're grouped by tier — Tier 1 is drug-level information from the TGA and WHO; Tier 2 is the Commonwealth NDIS and clinical-quality framework; Tier 3 is state-level statutes and authorities; Tier 4 is a fallback for substances the higher tiers don't cover.
-See How it works for the architecture.
+Every claim on every medication page links back to one of the sources catalogued below.
+They are grouped by tier of authority: Tier 1 is drug-level information from the Therapeutic Goods Administration and the World Health Organization; Tier 2 is the Commonwealth NDIS and clinical-quality framework; Tier 3 is the state and territory statutes and authorities that operate the authorisation regime on the ground; Tier 4 is a fallback for the handful of substances that none of the higher tiers cover.
+See How it works for a fuller account of how those tiers feed into the page.

 T1